-At Stage 1, assessment is based 100% on coursework (essays, class participation) in the first half of the year, and a 50:50 combination of coursework and examination in the second half of the year.
-For Stages 2 and 3, depending on the modules you select, assessment varies from 100% coursework (extended essays or dissertation), to a combination of examination and coursework, in the ratio 60:40 or 50:50.
+At all stages, assessment is based 100% on coursework (essays, oral presentations) in the first half of the year, and a combination of coursework and examination in the second half of the year.
 Credits from your year abroad count towards your final degree.

 The ability to speak a European language other than English is a key asset in the global employment market, and many employers view a graduate with overseas experience as more employable.
 Through your studies, you also acquire many of the transferable skills considered essential by graduate employers.
 These include the ability to work independently and as part of a team, the confidence to offer creative solutions when faced with challenges and the ability to express your ideas with clarity and passion.

 Our graduates have found jobs in diverse areas including journalism, broadcasting and media, publishing, writing and teaching, as well as in banking, marketing analysis and project management.
 A significant percentage of our students pursue further study for postgraduate qualifications.

 The University will consider applications from students offering a wide range of qualifications.
 Typical requirements are listed below.
 Students offering alternative qualifications should contact us for further advice.

 It is not possible to offer places to all students who meet this typical offer/minimum requirement.

 New GCSE grades